pschou/prom-collector/README.md

 ./prom-collector
 ```

-If you want to specify a new or change the json output path use
+To specify a new or change the json output (for the proemetheus scrape), use:
 ```
  Usage of ./prom-collector:
   -ca string